icon BELTOWER

 Perfect Striking and Interactive Animation

 Practise ringing and calling with the other bells, by tracking the place of one or more bells.
 Watch the moving ropes or hand bells and the scrolling display, with red and blue lines, and listen to perfect striking, while you enter your place and/or calls.
 You can ring any or all of the bells, using keyboard, mouse or sensors, and the simulator will ring the others.
-Natural polyphonic tower or hand bell sounds and voiced calls (eg. LOOK TO..., GO method, BOB, SINGLE, OMIT, EXTREME, ROUNDS, THATS ALL and STAND) will be heard, rung either cart-wheel style or with open hand strokes.
+Real tower or hand bell sounds and voiced calls (eg. LOOK TO..., GO method, BOB, SINGLE, OMIT, EXTREME, ROUNDS, THATS ALL and STAND) will be heard, rung either cart-wheel style or with open hand strokes.

 Screen Shot 1: